 - The Moon is around 384,400 km from Earth

-If it’s the Moon’s history and the part it has played in man’s evolution you are interested in, you can’t go past the book Exploring the Moon.
-Author Steve Masey explains the prominent features of the Moon as seen through a small telescope and takes us on the Moon’s terminator.
+If it’s the Moon’s history and the part it has played in man’s evolution you are interested in, you can’t go past the book The Night Sky Atlas.
+Author Robin Scagell explains the prominent features of the Moon and interesting sections of the Moons surface.

 If you are looking for a guide you can take out into the field, check out Waterfield Field Guide: The Southern Night Sky.
 The guide is suitable for anyone to identify common constellations using a torch on the glow in the dark constellations.
 If you are travelling north to star gaze, there is the Waterfield Field Guide: The Night Sky for viewing stars and constellations from cities in North America.